supermarsx/magickeyboard/readme.md

 Usually changes are **ready and functional** right after install but you may need to restart in some scenarios.

 Also **removes the need to fully install/download bootcamp** if you're not actually using an apple machine ...and it's free, no need for paid apps if you just need the damn thing working.

+I needed an easy way to use Apples keyboard without getting all the bloat along with it and without any third party software and so this was born.

 ## File table